 - six Scaddabush restaurants that opened as New Additional Restaurants (Yonge and Gerrard, and Front Street in downtown Toronto, and Scarborough, Oakville, Vaughan, and Etobicoke, Ontario), and - two Scaddabush restaurants that were converted from Alice Fazooli's restaurants (Richmond Hill and Mississauga, Ontario).

-Pooled Revenue growth for Scaddabush in Q2 2019 and YTD 2019 reflects one additional restaurant (Sherway Gardens in Etobicoke, Ontario), compared to the corresponding period a year ago, and SSSG(1) in these periods.
+Pooled Revenue growth for Scaddabush in Q4 2019 and Fiscal 2019 reflects one additional restaurant (Sherway Gardens in Etobicoke, Ontario), compared to the corresponding period a year ago, partially offset by SSS(1) declines in these periods.